Skip to content

 Load balancing considerations

-Since MPI distributes tasks statically, load balance depends on the uniformity of retrieval cases.
+MPI distributes retrieval tasks statically in a round-robin pattern.
+Load balance therefore depends on the uniformity of retrieval cases.

 Potential imbalance sources include: